 Applicants who are admitted with a cumulative grade point average below 2.0 or a GED with a score less than 165 taken in/after 2016 or less than 500 if taken prior to 2016 will be required to participate in the Provisional Academic Success Strategies (PASS) program and are considered an "admit provisional".
 Students participating in the Provisional Academic Success Strategies (PASS) program will be given an individualized Satisfactory Academic Progress (SAP) plan from the Office of Academic Advising.
 Students admitted as "admit provisional" receive additional academic advising through their first semester.
 After their first semester, all students fall under the Satisfactory Academic Progress (SAP) policy.
-Students who meet the minimum 2.0 GPA are considered "SAP Met;" students who do not meet the minimum 2.0 GPA are considered "SAP Not Met."
+Students who meet the minimum 2.0 GPA are considered "SAP Not Met."